taocpp/PEGTL/doc/Actions-and-States.md

 Letting the primary template of an action class template derive from `tao::pegtl::nothing` is recommended, but not necessary.

-When using `nothing`, some assertions are enabled in the PEGTL that are usually very helpful while developing a parser.
+When using `nothing`, some assertions are enabled that are usually very helpful while developing a parser.

-When not using `nothing`, simply by never using it as base class anywhere, the additional assertions are disabled, and it can happen that an `apply()` or `apply0()` implementation is silently ignored.
+When not using `nothing`, simply by never mentioning it (as base class), these assertions are disabled and it is possible for an action's `apply()` or `apply0()` implementation to be silently ignored.

-In the following let `a` be an action template class, i.e. the instantiation of an action class template `action` for some rule `r`.
+In the following let `a` be an action template class, i.e. the instantiation of an action class template `action` for some rule `r`, or `using a = action< r >` for short.

-To *use* `nothing`, it is sufficient to make it an accessible base class of `action< void >`, more precisely `std::is_base_of_v< tao::pegtl::nothing< void >, action< void > >` must be `true` to enable the additional assertions.

 We say that `apply()` is *callable* when it is the name of a static member function of `a` that returns either `void` or `bool` and can be called with an input and the current states.